izanoth/python/README.md

 # python_findstrings
-Locate lines easily in txt files from keywords.
+Fetch lines easily from all txt files by keywords.
 Experimental work to test proficience level.